JoakimOL/Ttm4135-compendium/src/01-numbertheory.md

 > a field is a set, F, with two binary operations
 $+$ and  $\cdot$, satisfying:

-1. F is commutative group uner the + operation, with identity element denoted 0
+1. F is commutative group under the + operation, with identity element denoted 0
 2. F \\ {0} is a commutative group under the dot operation
 3. distributive, $\forall (a,b,c) \in F$